8/1/2024

 Matt Lucey

-Yeah.
-I think there's some unique aspects in the second quarter.
-And you're right, it got particularly weak.
-I'd say the vast driver of that was significant weakness in Asia.
-You had high utilization rates in pad five for the refineries that are still there.
-But it drew a lot of imports, I think.
-I think we have so much to go back and look at those imports that came in.
-I'm not sure they ended up working out in terms of generating positive returns themselves.
+Yeah, I think there's some unique aspects in the second quarter, and you're right, it got particularly weak.
+I'd say the best driver of that was significant weakness in Asia.
+You had high utilization rates in Pad 5 for the refineries that are still there.
+But it drew a lot of imports.
+I think if someone were to go back and look at those imports that came in, I'm not sure they ended up working out in terms of generating positive returns unto themselves.
 So there may be a bit more caution you have.
-About a month's transit time and you're buying crude, a couple months in advance of that.
+About a month's transit time and you're buying crude a couple months in advance of that.
 There's no way to hedge the basis differentials going into that trade.
 So it's a difficult trade to make.
-But your product is short and you need to draw imports.
+But your product's short and you need to draw imports.
 A particularly weak Asian market will lower the bar for that.
-What we've seen is that the Asian markets have strengthened.
-Utilization has come off to some degree there.
-And so there's a higher bar.
-We don't see the same imports coming in on a forward basis that we saw on a look back over the second quarter.
-But to be clear, the West Coast is going to have to incent those imports.
-But it will be a function of what the West Coast market is and what the local markets were drawing those imports from.
+What we've seen is that as Asian markets have strengthened, utilization has come off to some degree there.
+And so there's a higher bar and so we don't see the same imports coming in sort of on a forward basis that we saw on a on a look back over the second quarter.
+But to be clear, the West Coast is going to have to.
+Incent those those imports and and so, but it will be a function of what the West Coast market is and what the local markets that, you know, we're drawing those imports from.
 And so I do think the West Coast was negatively impacted by a particularly weak Asian market in the second quarter.
 Paul, would you add anything?

 speaker